-As noted in section 3.1, some environmental radiation monitoring is conducted as part of other environmental monitoring.
+As noted in section 2.1, some environmental radiation monitoring is conducted as part of other environmental monitoring.
 For example, when groundwater is monitored, various parameters, including radionuclide content are analysed.
+Similarly, radionuclides in airborne dusts are analysed when dust filter papers from the high volume dust monitoring program are analysed.

 This section collates all the environmental radiation monitoring from this MP and other MP's into one table for clarity.

-3.4.2 Purpose
+2.4.2 Purpose

-• To identify long-term radiological trends in the environment as a result of operations.
+To identify long-term radiological trends in the environment as a result of operations.

-3.4.3 Deliverable(s)
+2.4.3 Deliverable(s)

-• A database of radionuclide concentrations in the environment over the long-term.
+A database of radionuclide concentrations in the environment over the long-term.

-3.4.4 Method
+2.4.4 Method